satran/satran.github.io/_posts/2014-05-11-my-thoughs-on-go.md

 ---
 layout: post
-title: My thoughts on Go
+title: My thoughts on Go - completeness it provides with simplicity.
-summary:Though the designers keep emphasising that it is quite different, it reminds me of C in many ways.
+summary: Though the designers keep emphasising that it is quite different, it reminds me of C in many ways.
 It is simple and succinct.
 The whole language specification fits in a single page html - that says something.
 I felt comfortable learning the language.
 ---

 I have been programming in Go for a few weeks now and these are my thoughts on it.

 Though the designers keep emphasising that it is quite different, it reminds me of C in many ways.
 It is simple and succinct.
 The whole language specification fits in a [single page html](http://golang.org/ref/spec) - that says something.
 I felt comfortable learning the language.
 It was a stark contrast to what happened when I decide to re-learn C++.
 I say re-learn as many years ago I was taught using Turbo C++.
 I must say it was quite a challenge: finding the right book to start off with and having to deal with numerous ways just to initialise an object.
-A quick summary of the language was provided in ["A Tour of Go"](http://tour.golang.org/#1) and [Effective Go](http://golang.org/doc/effective_go.html) to help me get the idiomatic way to start coding.
-Some say it takes [ten years to learn programming](http://norvig.com/21-days.html) and with a language that doesn't lend itself to doing the same thing in many ways I'm sure in that time I would have achieved something.
+A quick summary of the language was provided in [A Tour of Go](http://tour.golang.org/#1) and [Effective Go](http://golang.org/doc/effective_go.html) to help me get the idiomatic way to start coding.
+Some say it takes [ten years to learn programming](http://norvig.com/21-days.html) and with a language that does not lend itself to doing the same thing in many ways I am sure in that time I would have achieved something.

 I know that there will be lesser arguments of the right style to write a function in Go with the language designers deciding to provide `gofmt`.
 That ends the discussion of GNU style vs the Linux kernel style.
 The tools that surround the language are fantastic.
 With documentation support built in I can happily kick off RST and sphinx (even though there will be folks arguing of its features) out into the closet.
 Though I cannot call it a test suite but `go test` just works.
 All these tools including race detector, package installation, profiling and benchmarks are tools that help you concentrate on building your application.
 Tools that **just work**.